 Can temporary appointments be used to maintain a quorum of selectboard members?

 According to statute, selectboard members can appoint new members to maintain a quorum, as long as less than half the selectboard is vacant.
 If a majority of the selectboard is vacant at the same time, then a special town meeting must be called to select new members.

 As COVID-19 infections increase, this statute may present challenges to municipalities trying to fill selectboard vacancies while also avoiding the highly congregate setting of a town meeting.
 The Vermont League of Cities and Towns is working with the state legislature on further guidance.

-*Will there be financial compensation for expenses the town incurs handling this outbreak?
+Will there be financial reimbursement for expenses the town incurs handling this outbreak?

 How might the $2.2 trillion federal coronavirus relief package impact Vermont municipalities?

 The Vermont state government received $1.25 billion from the CARES Act.
 Governor Phil Scott and the state legislature are deciding how these funds can best benefit the state, resulting in multiple grant programs.

 The law’s raft of measures for individuals, businesses, and hospitals will undoubtedly also impact Vermont’s cities and towns.